What is the difference between an RN and BSN?

 The courses are designed to be user-friendly for those who have limited computer skills.
 All students complete an online orientation that ensures they have the basic skills required to successfully navigate the courses.

 Is there technical support?

 Yes.
-Technical support is available 24 hours a day, seven days a week through the Personal Support Center, which is easily reached through a toll-free number.
+Technical support is available 24 hours a day, seven days a week through Technical Support, which is easily reached through a toll-free number.

 Is advising available for all students?